beichentian-GIS/CNN_Dog_Breed_Identifier/README.md

 ## Project Motivations <a name="motivation"></a>
 In this project, a CNN (Convolutional Neural Networks) model was built for identifying dog breed for a given image of dog.
-In order to train this model, 8351 images of dogs of 133 breeds were used.
-In addition, pre-trained transfer learning model was embedded into the model aiming at achieving better prediction accuracy as well as higher training efficiency.
+In order to train this model, 8,351 images of dogs of 133 breeds were used.
+In addition, pre-computed bottleneck features based on ResNet50 network was embedded into the model to achieve better prediction accuracy as well as higher training efficiency.
 There are three goals/ questions that motivate the development of such model:
 - Given an image of dog, can the model be able to accurately determine its breed?
 - Given an image of human (face), can the model be able to provide a dog breed that resembles the facial characteristics of the human?